WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 * Running user testing sessions
 * Retrieving things from comments in issues to put in main repo

+KW: This is fantastic work - thank you so much Georgia!

 ### Date: 17 June 2020

 #### Who did you help this week?